jruivo-dev/Android-MyPokedex/README.md

-# Android-MyPokedex
+# Android-MyPokedex [Under Development]
 A very simple pokedex version I made, using Pokéapi, The RESTful Pokemon API.
 Displays their name and their picture.
 For now.

 <p align="center">